jgaa/darkspeak/README.md

 - Emergency flag to indicate that the conversation is compromized (for example by the physical presenc of an adversary).

+# Some ideas for future versions
+- Support for more Tor IM protocols (like ricochet)
+- Support for other anonymous networks
+- Server versions where oprganizations (like newspapers) can host thousands of ID's on one Tor instance (like darkspeak:jgaa@23enroxotjtsogn4)

 # Current State
 The project is under heavy development.
 I'm building a GUI based on QT Quick.
 I hope that I can use basically the same GUI source code on all target platforms.